gitrdm/lojban-parser/docs/proposed/tree-sitter-integration.md

   - Behavior: case-insensitive; tolerates whitespace and pause '.' between parts.
 - Expand `tools/ts-validate` to run C parser and diff normalized shapes.
   - Done (stub): runs C parser when available and prints an approximate shape diff (node line counts).
 Next: normalize TS vs C for structural diff.
+- Add a corpus runner to process `tests/regress/inputs/test_sentences.jsonl`, compare against `tests/regress/outputs/sentences_results.jsonl`, and track pass rates; use this to verify progress of the full grammar.
+Any failures should guide principled grammar/scanner improvements—not ad‑hoc patches.
 - Add CI job for automated `ts-generate`/`ts-test` and corpus validation.
 - Expand corpus with more test cases from `openwm.txt` and regression inputs.
 - Add a few additional quote/parenthetical tests (e.g., `lu ... li'u`, `to ... toi`).